Apartment, Holiday Rentals & Accommodations in Crete

 is Crete’s main airport, located 5km to the east of Heraklion town.
 A short bus ride will take you into the city centre, where the bus station is located.
 Here you can take a bus out towards the east and Agios Nikolaos

 in the West.
-There are plenty of buses heading in these directions and also buses heading to the southern parts of the island.
+There are plenty of buses heading in these directions and also buses heading to the southern parts of the island - you'll be able to get to your villa or apartment in no time!
 Do some research before you go so you’re aware of what bus to take upon arrival.
 Crete can also be reached via passenger ferry.
 You can reach Athens

 from Crete directly on a ferry, and there are connections with nearby Santorini